Are you interested in a 21st-century English degree?

 Organization–Attain the skills needed to work independently and in teams, manage projects, set schedules, meet and manage deadlines, organize projects, execute planning and research, lead and participate in discussions, and present ideas and information.

-RIT’s English degree offers three concentrations that provide you with an opportunity to tailor your degree around your interest and career aspirations.
+RIT’s English BS offers three concentrations that provide you with an opportunity to tailor your degree around your interest and career aspirations.

 Creative Writing–At RIT, creative writing is more than writing poetry, fiction, and non-fiction.
 We analyze, write, and revise the traditional and innovative writing that inspires you.
 With a concentration in Creative Writing, you’ll learn how to analyze and write in multiple genres and forms, including worldbuilding, digital creative writing, and playwriting.
 You’ll roll dice to create characters and build your own scent bags to enhance your perceptual capabilities.
 With our organizational affiliations to RIT Storytellers, Mental Graffiti, Signatures Arts and Literary Magazine, and the digital literature journal gl-ph, you can gain valuable professional experience at the same time that you expand and refine your writing horizons.